Updated: Mar 25

 The panel was made up of experts from the Parsons School of Design, Ellen MacArthur Foundation, a UK-based charity, and creative minds behind Orange Culture, Mariama Fashion Production and Qaaldesigns, sustainable African fashion brands.
 The Fashionomics Africa initiative, by the African Development Bank and United Nations Environment Programme, aims to contribute to the African textile, apparel and accessories industry by increasing entrepreneurs accessing markets through e-commerce capabilities, boosting their access to finance, technical and business skills and forging partnerships with key contributors.

 Adebayo Oke-Lawal, designer and founder of Orange Culture, says his dream is to develop a healthy fashion industry in Africa and there is so much that needs to be done, but it can't be done alone.
 Brendan McCarthy, director of the Fashion Design Program for Systems and Materiality at the Parsons School of Design, says COVID-19 forced the world to rethink our system and it’s a question of interconnection and understanding that one person’s waste could be someone else's resources.

-Bintou Sadio Diallo, spokesperson for the African Development Bank, says with the pandemic and acceleration of digital tools, African fashion entrepreneurs have an opportunity to reconceptualise and better educate designers and consumers.
-The bank is also analysing the impact of the textile sector on climate change and the environment to deploy climate-friendly solutions in Africa through the Fashionomics Africa digital marketplace and mobile app.
+Bintou Sadio Diallo, spokesperson for the African Development Bank, says with the pandemic and acceleration of digital tools, African fashion entrepreneurs have an opportunity to reconceptualize and better educate designers and consumers.
+The bank is also analyzing the impact of the textile sector on climate change and the environment to deploy climate-friendly solutions in Africa through the Fashionomics Africa digital marketplace and mobile app.